eddyerburgh/notes/docs/operating-systems/linux/time-management.md

 ## Hardware clocks and timers

 Architectures include two hardware devices for time keeping: the system timer, and the real-time clock.
-The exact behavior differs between machines, but the design is similar between machines.
+The exact behavior differs between machines, but the design is usually similar.

 ### Real-time clock

-The real-time clock (RTC) provides a non-volatile device for storing system time.
-RTC keeps track of time by using a battery, normally included on the system board {% cite lkd -l 216 %}.
+The RTC (Real-Time Clock) provides a non-volatile device for storing system time.
+The RTC keeps track of time by using a battery, normally included on the system board {% cite lkd -l 216 %}.

-On PC architecture the RTC and CMOS are integrated.
+On a PC architecture the RTC and CMOS are integrated.
 A single battery keeps the RTC running and the BIOS settings preserved {% cite lkd -l 219 %}.

 On boot, the kernel reads the RTC and uses it to initialize wall time, which is stored in the `xtime` variable {% cite lkd -l 219 %}.